SahibindenQaTeams/mehtap.ertem-pomexam/README.md

 **Test Criteria**

 1-User Page Object Model

 2-Test run in testbox

-3-When the test fails, the console test fails as with a log.
+3 - When the test fails, the console test fails as with a log.

 4-Test fail screenshot is taken
 5-Logging in tests
 6-Paying attention to the actions before and after the test-locaters